 Over 300 species of birds have been recorded.
 Including Red-necked falcon, Heuglins Courser, brown-backed woodpecker, African Finfoot, Pel’s Fishing Owl, kingfishers, rollers, bee-eaters, sunbirds, starlings, and weavers.

-Lewa Wildlife Conservancy Best Time To Visit
+Best Time To Visit Meru National Park

 Mount Kenya

-Mountain climbing is also a big draw card to Kenya.
+Mountain climbing is also a big drawcard to Kenya.
 Mount Kenya is the highest mountain in Kenya and the second-highest in Africa.
 It stands at 5,199m high.
 Actually, Mount Kenya is a more difficult climb than its neighbor, Kilimanjaro.
 In addition, it is not as busy.
 So if you are fit and want a quieter climb; Mount Kenya is the best choice.

 Pristine wilderness.
-Lakes, tarns, glaciers and peaks of great beauty.
+Lakes, tarns, glaciers, and peaks of great beauty.
 Geological variety, the forest, and mineral springs.
 Rare and endangered wildlife species, with high altitude adapted game.
 Unique montane and alpine vegetation with 11 species of endemic plants are a sight.

-Wildlife includes buffalo, elephants, black and white colobus and Sykes monkeys, rock and tree hyrax, white tailed mongoose, suni, black fronted duiker, mole rat, bushbucks, waterbuck and Elands.
+Wildlife includes buffalo, elephants, black and white colobus and Sykes monkeys, rock and tree hyrax, white tailed mongoose, suni, black fronted duiker, mole rat, bushbucks, waterbuck, and Elands.
 Animals rarely seen include leopard, bongo, giant forest hog, Suni antelope, Mt.
 Kenya mole rat, skinks (lizards), montane viper, and a variety of owls.
 Over 130 bird species have been recorded.

 Best Time To Visit Mount Kenya

 Mount Kenya can be visited all year.
 The best times for climbing Mount Kenya from any of the trekking routes are January to March and June to October.
 But it can be climbed year round.
-The rainy seasons typically occur in April, May and November.
+The rainy seasons typically occur in April, May, and November.